giomagg/DDPS_Nordstream_Maggi_Denart/README.md

 The journalistic coverage of the events has also been

 The events come at a crucial point during the Ukrainian war which had already sparked tensions between the Russian Federation and the West (specifically with the EU) on crucial strategic infrastructure and on energy supply.
+Specifically interesting in this regard is the way in which the war already revived debates around European dependency on Russian natural gas supply – which at the time at the invasion made up ... of the overall energy production in the EU (with sparks up to ... in countries such as ...) – which the Krelin weaponised in response to the EU's actions following the invasion of Ukraine **REFERENCE**.

 ## Methodology and Research Design